gilbertchen/duplicacy/GUIDE.md

 it will upload new or modified files since last backup by comparing file sizes and timestmpas.
 Otherwise, every file is scanned to detect changes.

-You can assign a tag to the snapshot so later you can refer to it by tag in other commands.
+You can assign a tag to the snapshot so that later you can refer to it by tag in other commands.

 If the -stats option is specified, statistical information such as transfer speed, number of chunks will be displayed throughout the backup procedure.